rahulcapitaln/documentation/README.md

 ```
 ## Amplify for Existing Application

-1. first need to configure aws to check the connection between aws and our repository/
+1. first need to configure aws to check the connection between aws and our repository

      ``` amplify configure ```